cdot65/pan-scm-sdk/README.md

 ---

-*Detailed documentation is available on our [GitHub Pages site](https://cdot65.github.io/pan-scm-sdk/).*
+*Detailed documentation is available on our [GitHub Pages documentation site](https://cdot65.github.io/pan-scm-sdk/).*